gammaspire/wisesize/README.md

-# WISEsize
+# WISESize Project
-Various scripts for the analysis of WISESize galaxies.
+Various scripts for the analysis of nearby galaxies in the local Universe, primarily using ultraviolent and WISE infrared bands.